-Gravitational Wave Interferometer development spans a number of different timescales and research areas.
-The most immediate effort is to improve the performance and understanding of the existing interferometric detectors and to drive the effort required to reach the aLIGO design specifications.
+Gravitational-wave detector development spans a number of different timescales and research areas.
+The most immediate effort is to improve the performance and understanding of the existing detectors and to reach the Advanced LIGO and A+ target design sensitivity.
 A somewhat longer term effort is to design, build, and characterize test systems and prototypes for future detector upgrades and entirely new detectors.
-A final effort, of growing importance as we push the envelope of system performance, is in the physics of materials and condensed matter systems.
-As this often requires scientists and skills beyond the existing detector groups, the Collaboration must continue to expand these efforts in order to succeed in the larger goal of gravitational wave astrophysics.
 The research described in this Instrument Science white paper is focused on developing the very best gravitational wave detectors, but as we push the science of precision measurement forward, we are also looking for opportunities to impact other fields of physics.

-This White Paper uses a Roadmap to describe the research and development for the instrument over the next 2 decades, 2019-2040, in order to focus effort and aid prioritizing tasks.
-This Roadmap will be revised and refined yearly.
+This white paper uses a roadmap to describe the research and development for the instruments over the next 2 decades, 2020-2040, in order to focus effort and aid prioritizing tasks.
+This roadmap will be revised and refined yearly.

-2 Roadmap 2019 - 2040 and Executive Summary
+2 Roadmap 2020 - 2040 and Executive Summary